Pathfinder Discovery Networks for Neural Message Passing: Experiments

 PDNs are a natural fit for dealing with noisy node and edge features, because they can learn complex correlations across many different combined modalities of data while removing unimportant information.
 To highlight this key advantage, we investigate node classification performance on synthetically generated datasets that are specifically designed with imperfect feature information.
 The detailed settings of the synthetic node classification experiments are discussed in Appendix \ref{app:synthetic_settings}.

 \textbf{Synthetic data generation algorithm.} Each synthetic graph has $C$ node label classes and $n$ nodes in the graph belonging to a given class.
 These two hyperparameters decide the overall number of nodes in the synthetically generated graph, $C \times n$.
-We generate features as follows: \begin{enumerate}[leftmargin=0.0cm,itemindent=.5cm,labelwidth=\itemindent,labelsep=0cm,align=left,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textit{Generation of correlated node features.} For each node we generate $d_N$ continuous node features which are standard normally distributed with a pre-defined correlation structure.
+We generate features as follows: \begin{enumerate} \item \textit{Generation of correlated node features.} For each node we generate $d_N$ continuous node features which are standard normally distributed with a pre-defined correlation structure.
 The eigenvalues of the node feature correlation matrix are distributed proportional to a standard half-normal distribution.
 This ensures that the eigenvalues of the generated correlation matrix are positive. \item \textit{Generation of node labels.} The node feature matrix $\textbf{X}$ is multiplied by a normally distributed $F$ dimensional weight vector $\textbf{w}$ which results in a continuous node target feature \textbf{y}.
 We add zero mean normally distributed noise to this target vector with standard deviation $\sigma_F$ which results in the noisy target vector $\widetilde{\textbf{y}}$.
 We quantile bin the continuous target vector to get a label vector for the node classification task with $C$ distinct classes. \item \textit{Edge addition.} We define two edge types in our graph: intra-class edges (those edges between nodes that share a class); and inter-class edges (the opposite).
 An edge exists between two intra-class nodes with probability $P$, while an edge exists between two inter-class nodes with probability $Q$. \item \textit{Generation of edge features.} For each edge we generate $D$ continuous edge features which are normally distributed and uncorrelated.
 Inter-class edge features have a standard deviation of $\sigma_D$ while intra-class edge features are distributed according to the standard normal distribution.
 This allows us to tune how much information can be propagated from the edges themselves. \end{enumerate}